pechajobs/Admin/.github/ISSUE_TEMPLATE/RFJ_new.md

 ## 2. Keyword definitions

-Define any new or important concepts used in the summary (section one) or design and scope (section four).
+Define any new or important concepts used in the summary (section one) or job decription and scope (section four).

 ## 3. Problem and context

 What is the problem you're trying to solve?
 Give the context or background for why you want PechaJobs to do this job.

-## 4. Design and scope
+## 4. Job description and scope

 Give a detailed description of the job.
-What does the job include and what does it not include?
+What does it include and what does it not include?

 ## 5. Constraints

-What constraints, including deadlines, budget, or other requirements, should PechaJobs consider?
+What constraints—–including deadlines, budget, or other requirements––should PechaJobs consider?

 ## 6. Approach